mdn/content/files/en-us/web/css/inset-area/index.md

 The **`inset-area`** [CSS](/en-US/docs/Web/CSS) property enables an anchor-positioned element to be positioned relative to the edges of its associated anchor element by placing the positioned element on one or more tiles of an implicit 3x3 grid, where the anchoring element is the center cell.

-This `inset-area` property provides an alternative to tethering and positioning an element relative to its anchor via {{glossary("inset properties")}} and the {{cssxref("anchor()")}} function, providing a convenient grid-based concept for the common use-case of positioning the positioned element's containing blocke's edges relative to the edges of its default anchor element.
+`inset-area` provides a convenient alternative to tethering and positioning an element relative to its anchor via {{glossary("inset properties")}} and the {{cssxref("anchor()")}} function.
+The grid-based concept solves the common use-case of positioning the edges of the positioned element's containing block relative to the edges of its default anchor element.

 If an element does not have a default anchor element, or is not an absolutely-positioned element, this property has no effect.